 Mumbai—city of stench, sound, and spiraling spirit—lives in infamy, divine and diseased.

-Before the hero can face the Minotaur, the Gods demand a crueler trial:
+Before Pasolini is allowed entrance, the Gods demand a crueler trial:

 he must first survive the streets of the city itself.